Computer-aided garden design

 Computer-aided garden design describes the use of CAD packages to ease and improve the process of garden design.

-Professional garden designers tend to use CAD packages designed for other professions.
+Professional garden designers have used CAD packages designed for other professions.
 This includes architectural design software for the drafting of garden plans, 3-D software and image-editing software for visual representation.

 But tailor-made computer-aided design software is made for the amateur garden design market.
 It contains some of the functionality of the more advanced programs, packaged in an easy-to-use format.

+Although designers still use drawing by hand, in the 2020s AI has been used including by non-professionals.
+Apps are widely publicly available including for plant identification.